 The strength of the Alaska seafood portfolio lies in our wide assortment of species and product forms.
-In 2018, Alaska produced more than 2.4 billion metric tons of seafood, more than all other U.S. states combined.
+In 2018, Alaska produced more than 2.4 million metric tons of seafood, more than all other U.S. states combined.
 We proudly offer some of the most expensive seafood in the world and also boast a high volume of good value products.
 At the Alaska Seafood Marketing Institute, the official seafood marketing arm for the state of Alaska, we often use the message, “We have something for everyone.”

 While nature provides us with our diversity of seafood species, the ASMI international program works to create diverse markets.
 Depending on the odd-even cycle of the pink salmon returns, roughly half or more of the Alaska seafood annual harvest is exported.
 In 2018, export value reached $3.3 billion and Alaska’s seafood is currently exported to more than 100 countries.
 However, China, Japan and the EU continue to dominate as the major markets for Alaska seafood.
 Certain products, such as herring roe, or kazunoko, suffer from declining monopolistic markets.
 Compounding this issue, the past year has brought unprecedented uncertainty in international trade, with tariffs implemented or threatened in major markets and uncertainty in Europe continuing as Brexit remains in limbo.
 In order to support and increase diversity in global markets, ASMI recently made several big international moves.

 In the spring of 2019, the USDA Foreign Agriculture Service awarded ASMI $5.5 million in supplemental grant funding through the Agricultural Trade Promotion program, a three-year program designed to help ease the adverse effects of tariff and non-tariff barriers on U.S. agricultural exporters.